 - 3 cups low-sodium chicken or vegetable broth

-- ½ tsp onion salt (or onion powder if you can’t find onion salt)
+- ½ tsp onion powder

 - ½ tsp garlic powder